downplay/downright/README.md

 # Downright

-Right-click context menu for React, done right.
+Right-click context menu HOC for React.

 <img src="docs/coverImage.png" width="359" title="What it looks like">